LumaSoothe: IVDD Light Therapy at Home

 What is Low Level Light Therapy (LLLT)??

-Light Therapy is a non-invasive treatment tool for numerous acute and chronic conditions.
-It can aid in faster healing, provide natural pain relief, and increase circulation to the injured area.
+It can also aid in faster healing, provide natural pain relief, and increase circulation to the injured area.

 It’s considered a drug free alternative to pain relief and healing.